PubMatic/OpenWrap/README.md

 # Global Parameters And Configuration

-Therse are the parameters which will be part of the standard wrapper configuration and should be defined outside the partner level configurations.
+These are the parameters which will be part of the standard wrapper configuration and should be defined outside the partner level configurations.

 | Config | Value| Mandatory| Explanation| Input Source|
 | --- | --- | --- | --- | --- |